-Screen shots of interactive terminal sessions are shown in outlined boxes, while in-text command words and system responses are in Luci da Consol e font to differentiate them from normal text.
+Screen shots of interactive terminal sessions are shown in outlined boxes, while in-text command words and system responses are in a different font to differentiate them from normal text.
 All system commands require the <ENTER> key to respond, but are not case-sensitive unless otherwise specified.

 Many commands may be abbreviated to one extent or another, but some may not be abbreviated at all.
-For example, the command VERSION may be abbreviated to VER, but LCI UPDATE may not be abbreviated.
+For example, the command VERSION may be abbreviated to VER, but LCIUPDATE may not be abbreviated.
 See Appendix E for more information regarding abbreviations.